Click & Invest

-“IC&I” means Investec Click & Invest Limited (“IC&I”) is an Appointed Representative of Investec Wealth & Investment Limited (“IW&I”) which is authorised and regulated by the Financial Conduct Authority.
-IC&I is incorporated in England under number 03700427;
+“IC&I” means Investec Click & Invest is a dvision of Investec Wealth & Investment Limited (“IW&I”) which is authorised and regulated by the Financial Conduct Authority;

 "Investment" means any investment that falls within the regulatory regime established under the Act for which we are authorised by the FCA to conduct investment business in;